 Since the 1950s, specialized addiction treatment for women and men has been available.
 At that time, addiction treatment programs began to address the disparate needs of men and women in recovery .
 Before that, all the research and development regarding addiction treatment programs were geared toward men and their needs.

 Women and men develop, experience and recover from addiction differently.
-Because of this, we have established separate facilities at Cherry Street for Women and John Street for Men…
+Because of this, we have established separate residential facilities at Cherry Street for Women and John Street for Men…

 All the clinical experience and modern gender research points to one thing – women and men should be treated for their addictions separately.
 Men and women have strong differences in their pathways to addiction; the frequency in use of substances; and biological and neurological disparities.
 There are also differences in the types of substances used by men and women.
 And there are dissimilarities between men and women in the disorders that occur together with their substance use.
 Simply put, men and women have different reasons for entering treatment, different needs within the treatment program and different goals for recovery.

 According to the National Institutes of Health (NIH), sexual minorities have higher rates of substance misuse and substance use disorders than those who identify as heterosexual.
 Factors may include LGBTQ culture, stigma, violence and harassment, co-occurring behavioral health issues and exigent stressors.
 Providing a safe space to discuss sexuality, gender identity and their parallels to addiction is integral to the Sanford House treatment model.

 The following 9 Reasons illustrate why gender specific treatment is most effective:

 Addiction treatment is often the first opportunity for women and men to begin to establish sober friendships and work on relationship skills.
 While in active addiction, these skills may have been lost.
 Group therapy sessions, outside meetings and community outreach allows those in treatment to establish safe, healthy relationships and find support with members of their own gender without distractions.